Translate Text

 Add code to translate text

-Open the code file and at the top, under the existing namespace references, find the comment Import namespaces.
-Then, under this comment, add the following language-specific code to import the namespaces you will need to use the Text Analytics SDK:
+3. At the top of the code file, under the existing namespace references, find the comment Import namespaces and add the following code to import the namespaces you will need to use the Translation SDK:

 # import namespaces